xream/subl/README.md

 ## How to use

-Generate URLs that point to:
+Generate URLs in the following format:
 `subl://open?url=file://{{file}}&line={{line}}&column={{column}}`

 Examples: